 Problem Check that How Power-On-Self-Test (POST) displays a memory test error.
 The PC's memory modules are correctly installed.
 Disconnect the power cord.
 Remove the PC's cover.
-Check the memory modules are correctly installed, of the correct type and in the correct sockets (refer to page 45).
+Check the memory modules are correctly installed, of the correct type and in the correct sockets (refer to page 54 for the Desktop and page 84 for the Minitower).
 Close the PC, reconnect the power cord and check that the PC boots (starts).
 The PC's memory modules are working.
 Disconnect the power cord.
 Remove the PC's cover.
-Replace the memory modules by known working memory modules from the same model of PC (refer to page 45).
+Replace the memory modules by known working memory modules from the same model of PC (refer to page 54 for the Desktop and page 84 for the Minitower).
 Close the PC, reconnect the power cord and check that the PC boots (starts).
-If the PC boots but you still h ave a problem Run DiagTools Refer to page 10.
-You may need to update your PC's Basic Input Output System (BIOS).
-Create a bootable floppy to update your PC's BIOS.
-Refer to page 31.
-The system board is working.
+If the PC boots but you still have a problem Run DiagTools.
+Refer to page 12.
+PC's Basic Input Output System (BIOS) may need updating.
+Your PC has the latest BIOS version.
+Refer to page 38.
+If the weblance provide The system board is working.
 Disconnect the power cord.
 Remove the PC's cover.
 Replace the system board by a known working board from the same model of PC.
 Close the PC, reconnect the power cord and check that the PC boots (starts).
 If the PC works, contact HP Support or your authorized dealer for further troubleshooting information.
-If the problem persists, conta ct HP Support or your authorize d dealer